How authorization works

 Yango Dialogs interacts with the skill and authorization server via OAuth 2.0 using authorization code grant.

-When the user authenticates at the authorization server, the server sends the code to Yango Dialogs to get the token.
+to Yango Dialogs to get the token.
 Yango Dialogs use this code to request an OAuth token and a refresh token used for updating the access token when it expires.

 Yango Dialogs send the OAuth token to the skill.
 The skill must use this token in its requests to your service to get private resources.